Lily Pond Avenue: Route description

 Lily Pond Avenue is the middle leg of Staten Island's coastal eastern corridor, possessing the same route as School Road and Father Capodanno Boulevard.
 Important intersections include Tompkins Avenue, Narrows Road, Major Avenue, and McClean Avenue.
-Lily Pond Avenue passes underneath the Staten Island Expressway at the foot of the Verrazano-Narrows Bridge.
-Landmarks include the Verrazano-Narrows Bridge Memorial.
+Lily Pond Avenue passes underneath the Staten Island Expressway at the foot of the Verrazzano-Narrows Bridge.
+Landmarks include the Verrazzano-Narrows Bridge Memorial.

 Toll plaza reconstruction

 The Lily Pond toll plaza reconstruction project was notable for going far over the timeline for its completion in 2008.
 The project was started in 2006, but had taken longer than originally planned.
 States Senator Diane Savino and Member of the Assembly Michael Cusick criticized the Metropolitan Transportation Authority for the construction delays.
 The project was finally expected to be completed in 2014.
-There were concerns as early as 1994 about the huge mass of concrete used in the Lily Pond Bridge, which is one of three bridges or passes on the Staten Island side of the Verrazano-Narrows Bridge.
+There were concerns as early as 1994 about the huge mass of concrete used in the Lily Pond Bridge, which is one of three bridges or passes on the Staten Island side of the Verrazzano-Narrows Bridge.

 Since the completion of the project, the toll plaza has been demolished and replaced with an electronic toll collection gantry.